 However, on the home front, finances were getting super tight.
 I didn’t feel like I was getting as much out of lessons as I used to.
 Often times, I just wanted to sit and play my guitar without feeling the pressure of doing homework or something.
 Eventually, my parents and I decided to end my guitar lessons.

-In 2010 I formed a band with friends but the band faded about a year later.
+In 2010 I formed a band with friends but it died out about a year later.
 We were able to perform once at a small end-of-school-year ceremony.
 We had lots of fun together as a group though.

 In 2011, I found out about a free, open-source digital music composition program called Linux Multimedia Studio (LMMS).
 I started making tons of short little songs with this new program, figuring out new tools and techniques as more time went on.
 LMMS became my new instrument, in a way.
 I loved the fact that when I placed a note, it would be played perfectly, at the same time, every time.
 I also love electronics and computers (a field I am getting my college degree in) so the blend of digital equipment and music made it an amazingly enjoyable experience.

-Since that time, I have simply pursued my passion to create music.
-I do it for Christ, and I do it for fun. :)
+Since that time, I have simply pursued my passion to create music when I have the time.

 Why the name “Red Ambassador”?
 Read about it on my blog!